OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

         This is where you would put a caption, after a blank line.

-6. Use this directive to embed a test (it can do the same things as `embed-test` now, with better layout options, so `embed-test` may be deprecated).
+6. Use this directive to embed a test (it can do the same things as former directive `embed-test`, with better layout options, so
+    `embed-test` was removed).
 Just use a dotted python path, as shown here:

     .. code-block:: rst